 Traits

-For these rolls, roll a red d6 and a green d6.
+For these rolls, roll an orange d6 and a purple d6*.
 Use the lower die value.
 Player chooses on a tie.

 Physical Traits (roll twice):